 - Dash of paprika

-- 1 Tbsp grass-fed ghee or butter
+- 1 Tbsp grass-fed ghee, butter or coconut oil

 - Toasted unsweetened coconut chips for garnish, optional

 - Preheat oven to 375 degrees.
-Place cauliflower on a large pan and drizzle with coconut oil.
+Place cauliflower on a large pan and drizzle with 1 Tbsp coconut oil.
 Then sprinkle on the curry powder and sea salt to taste.
 Roast in the preheated oven for 20-25 minutes, stirring halfway through.

 - Meanwhile, slowly heat coconut milk and broth in a small saucepan over medium heat.
 Whisk in the Thai red curry paste.
 Once dissolved, remove from heat and pour into a blender container.